 1) Analysis of large health system, state, and national datasets of emergency department encounters to elucidate opportunities to improve emergency and trauma care and to prevent injuries.
 2) Development and testing of health system interventions for promoting opioid stewardship for acute pain management and for facilitating the treatment of patients with opioid use disorder in the emergency department.
 Dr. Delgado is Co-chair of the University Pennsylvania Health System Opioid Task Force.
 3) Development and testing of interventions for preventing motor vehicle crashes from distracted and alcohol-impaired driving by leveraging smartphone technology and insights from behavioral economics.

 This work includes partnerships with large U.S. auto-insurers.
 Dr. Delgado's work is funded by the National Institutes of Health, the Food and Drug Administration, the U.S. Department of Transportation, the Centers for Disease Control and Prevention, and the Patient Centered Outcomes Research Institute.
 He is a senior scholar in the Center for Clinical Epidemiology and Biostatistics (CCEB) and a faculty member in the Center for Emergency Care Policy and Research (CECPR), the Penn Injury Science Center (PISC), and the Children’s Hospital of Philadelphia Center for Injury Research and Prevention (CIRP).

 He has previously served as a member of the National Academies of Sciences, Engineering, and Medicine (NASEM) Committee on Accelerating Progress to Reduce Alcohol-Impaired Driving Fatalities and as a member of the Committee on Evidence-based Clinical Practice Guidelines for Prescribing Opioids for Acute Pain.
-He received his M.D. from Columbia University, College of Physicians and Surgeons and his MS in health services research from Stanford University.
+He received his M.D. from Columbia University's College of Physicians and Surgeons and his MS in Health Services Research from Stanford University.